Contempt and Enforcement

 DILIGENT REPRESENTATION FOR ATLANTA RESIDENTS IN FAMILY LAW MATTERS

 One of the mechanisms available to enforce Georgia family court orders is a contempt and enforcement proceeding.
-If you are seeking to use this mechanism or are in danger of having it used against you, you should consult family law attorney Thomas C. Rowsey.
-He has extensive experience assisting individuals throughout the Atlanta region in a broad variety of matters.
+If you are seeking to use this mechanism or are in danger of having it used against you, you should a consult family law attorney at Rowsey & Stelter.
+We have extensive experience assisting individuals throughout the Atlanta region in a broad variety of family law matters.
 Many of our clients have come from Roswell, Sandy Springs, Johns Creek, Marietta, and other communities in Fulton, Cobb, and DeKalb Counties.

 ENFORCING A COURT ORDER

 Going through a divorce is always difficult, not only because of the emotional turmoil for the individuals involved but also because of the stress of having to reach an agreement with an estranged spouse regarding division of assets, spousal support, child custody, and child support.
 Unfortunately, however, overcoming these burdensome hurdles does not always set the stage for a hassle-free future.
 All too often, final divorce orders may need to be enforced when one spouse does not comply with them.

 Because this happens so often, Georgia law has provided that parties can seek to enforce certain divorce orders through contempt and enforcement proceedings.
 The term “contempt” has a special legal meaning.
 Essentially, it refers to the offense of disobeying or disrespecting a court in a way that offends its authority and dignity.
 When one of the parties to a divorce decree does not comply with orders regarding certain matters, he or she may be subject to a contempt finding because that party is essentially defying the court.

 In Georgia family law, contempt proceedings may be brought only for matters related to non-compliance with court orders regarding: